TheBlueKnight42/check-letsencrypt-certs/README.md

 ## **Install Instructions.**
 #### Link method (recommended)
-Run the install.sh script as root with the --link parameter.
-This makes keeping the script up to date by pulling the GitHub repository. i.e.
+Linking to the script in your cloned version of the repo makes keeping the script up to date easy by pulling the GitHub repository.
+Run the install.sh script as *root* with the `--link` parameter. i.e.
 ```
 sudo ./install.sh --link
 ```

 #### Copy method
-Run the install.sh script as root. i.e.
+Run the install.sh script as *root*. i.e.
 ```
 sudo ./install.sh
 ```